Contact the correct agency

 Report a foodborne illness

-- To report a foodborne illness please contact the local county health department
+- To report a foodborne illness please contact the local public health authority

 - Be prepared to provide

-the following information to the local county health department regarding your
+the following information to the local public health authority regarding your

 suspected foodborne illness:

 started and frequency of events

 eaten within the last 72 hours

 - Name and locations